nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 Iterators are an important part of ECMAScript 6 and are at the root of several important parts of the language.
 On the surface, iterators provide a simple way to return a sequence of values using a simple API.
 However, there are far more complex ways to use iterators in ECMAScript 6.

+The `@@iterator` symbol is used to define default iterators for objects.
+Both built-in objects and developer-defined objects can use this symbol to provide a method that returns an iterator.
+When `@@iterator` is provided, the object is considered an iterable.

-The `for-of` loop uses iterators to return a series of values in a loop.
+The `for-of` loop uses iterables to return a series of values in a loop.
 This makes creating loops easier than the traditional `for` loop because you no longer need to track values and control when the loop ends.
 The `for-of` loop automatically reads all values from the iterator until there are no more and then exits.

 To make it easier to use `for-of`, many values in ECMAScript 6 have default iterators.
 All the collection types, arrays, maps, and sets, have iterators designed for easy access to their contents.
 Strings also have a default iterator so it's easy to iterate over the code points of the string (rather than the code units).